-The Bank's Risk Management Group drives credit risk management centrally in the Bank.
-It is primarily responsible for implementing the risk strategy approved by the Board, developing procedures and systems for managing risk, carrying out an independent assessment of various risks, approving individual credit exposures and monitoring portfolio composition and quality.
-Within the Risk Management Group and independent of the credit approval process, there is a framework for review and approval of credit ratings.
-With regard to the Wholesale Banking business, the Bank's risk management functions are centralised.
-In respect of the Bank's Retail Assets business, while the various functions relating to policy, portfolio management and analytics are centralised, the underwriting function is distributed across various geographies within the country.
-The risk management function in the Bank is clearly demarcated and independent from the operations and business units of the Bank.
-The Risk Management Group is not assigned any business targets.
+The Risk Management Group, under the Chief Risk Officer (CRO), drives credit risk management centrally in the Bank.
+It is primarily responsible for implementing the risk strategy approved by the Board, developing procedures and systems for managing risk and ensuring portfolio composition and quality.
+Within the Risk Management Group, and independent of the credit approval process, there is a framework for review and approval of credit ratings.
+The risk management function is clearly demarcated and independent from the operations, credit and business units of the Bank.